copilot-example-voting-app/cdk-workshop/shared_services/README.md

 ### Purpose

 The purpose of this codebase is to deploy the shared resources for the voting application.
-This project, via the AWS CDK, will create resources that are shared amongst the various services within the application.
+This project (via the AWS CDK) will create resources that are shared amongst the various services within the application.

 ### Getting started